-No. EAC Condition Implementation Status Compliance Status Description the City of Fort St. John, District of Hudson Hope, District of Taylor and Peace River Regional District for review 90 days prior to the commencement of construction. regulatory agencies and governments on October 7, 2014.
+No. EAC Condition Implementation Status Compliance Status Description EAC 51 The EAC Holder must provide this draft Plan to the City of Fort St. John, District of Hudson Hope, District of Taylor and Peace River Regional District for review 90 days prior to the commencement of construction.
+Completed In Compliance The draft Business Participation Plan was submitted to regulatory agencies and governments on October 7, 2014.
 EAC 51 The EAC Holder must file the Final Plan with EAO, City of Fort St. John, District of Hudson's Hope, District of Taylor, and Peace River Regional District a minimum of 30 days prior to the commencement of construction.
 Completed In Compliance The final Business Participation Plan was submitted to regulatory agencies and governments on June 5, 2015.
 EAC 51 The EAC Holder must develop, implement and adhere to the Final Plan, and any amendments, to the satisfaction of EAO.
 Ongoing In Compliance As described in the Business Participation Plan (available on the Site C website), BC Hydro will publicly report on business participation activities on an annual basis.
-The 2015-2016 Annual Report for the Business Participation Plan was made available on the Site C website in July 2016.
-The2016- 2017 annual report will be available on the Site C website in July 2017.
-EAC 52 The EAC Holder must support the North and South Peace non-profit organizations by establishing a community non-profit fund and providing an annual contribution of \$100,000 per year to the fund during the construction phase.
+The 2016-2017 Annual Report for the Business Participation Plan was made available on the Site C website in July 2017.
+The 2017- 2018 annual report will be available on the Site C website in July 2018.

+No. EAC Condition Implementation Status Compliance Status Description EAC 52 The EAC Holder must support the North and South Peace non-profit organizations by establishing a community non-profit fund and providing an annual contribution of \$100,000 per year to the fund during the construction phase.
 Organizations that support children and families will be eligible to apply for funding from the community non-profit fund.
-Ongoing In Compliance BC Hydro worked with local governments and non- profit organizations active in the Peace region to establish the BC Hydro Peace Region Non-Profit Community Fund ("Fund"), now called the BC Hydro Generate Opportunities 'GO Fund".
+Ongoing In Compliance BC Hydro worked with local governments and non-profit organizations active in the Peace region to establish the BC Hydro Peace Region Non-Profit Community Fund ("Fund"), now called the BC Hydro Generate Opportunities 'GO Fund".
 The Fund will support programs provided by non-profit organizations in target communities in the North and South Peace (Chetwynd, Hudson's Hope, Taylor, Fort St. John and PRRD) throughout Project construction.
-BC Hydro will provide an annual contribution of \$100,000 per year to the fund for eight years, with \$200,000 this year to cover year 1 and 2.
+BC Hydro will provide an annual contribution of \$100,000 per year to the fund for eight years.
 BC Hydro established the Regional Decision-making Committee in June 2016.
 The GO Fund was launched jointly by BC Hydro, Northern Development Initiative Trust (NDIT) and the Committee on September 13, 2016.
-All information is available on website: www.northerndevelopment.bc.ca/funding-
+All information is available on website: www.northerndevelopment.bc.ca/funding-programs/capacity-building/bc-hydro-go-fund/.
+Applications will be accepted continuously with four intake reviews (November, February, May, and August).
+EAC 53 The EAC Holder must develop and implement a Labour and Training Plan.
+Ongoing In Compliance The final Labour and Training Plan was submitted to regulatory agencies, governments, Aboriginal Groups, School Districts 59 and 60, and Northern Lights College on June 5, 2017.
+The Labour and Training Plan requires an annual report on the Project workforce be submitted to Training institutions on the North.
+"The Summary of the Site C Workforce - Annual report (Total worker, Temporary Foreign Workers and Difficult to Hire Positions)" was provided to the Northern Lights College and School District 59 and 60 on July 27th, 2017.
+The next report will be issued in July 2018.